 As a parent, it is your job to make sure that your children are properly supervised whenever they use your backyard pool.
 In this video, you will learn some essential pool safety tips for kids and their parents.
 To ensure that there is a designated adult supervisor, you can make a badge that is easy to identify.
 A pool contractor in Salt Lake City can help you construct a pool safety fence to add additional security to your pool space.

 From pool slides to pool covers, your pool contractor will be able to provide you with all of the features and equipment that you need to create a fun and safe environment around your pool.
 If you are dreaming of hosting a pool party in your backyard this summer, now is a terrific time to schedule a consultation for your swimming pool installation.

-As the days get longer and outdoor temperatures start to warm up, you and your family members may be getting ready to open your backyard pool for the season.
+As the days get longer and outdoor temperatures to start to warm up, you and your family members may be getting ready to open your backyard pool for the season.
 An essential step of proper pool maintenance is to close up your pool during the cold months of winter.
 Once spring arrives, you can switch on your pool heater, pull off your pool cover, and start enjoying your pool once again.
 A contractor that offers pool maintenance near Salt Lake City can help you get your pool ready for the peak summer swimming season.
 Let’s take a look at some factors that can help you decide when it is time to open up your pool.

 Consider Changes in Temperature

 Keeping your pool closed up after outdoor temperatures have increased significantly could lead to a maintenance problem with your pool water.
 Warm air can raise the temperature of your pool water, which will create the perfect breeding ground for algae.
 To avoid opening up your pool to find a mess of green slime, you will want to open your pool as soon as it starts to get warm outside.